bobbimanners/Applecorn/README.md

 `*DUMP <*objspec*>` - print a hexdump of a file to the screen.

+`*BUILD <objspec>` - provides a quick and dirty way to create small text files, one line at a time.
+This is quite useful for making small files for use with `*EXEC`.

 `*SPOOL <objspec>` - copies all screen output to the filename given.
 Issuing the `*SPOOL` command with no filename stops spooling and closes any open spool file.